NewAmazingPVP/AutoViaUpdater/README.md

 How it works

-- Checks Jenkins for the latest matching build (Release vs Snapshot, Java‑8 when selected).
+- Checks Jenkins for the latest build, limiting to non‑snapshots only when the snapshot option is disabled (Java‑8 when selected).
 - Downloads `.jar` into the `plugins` folder.
 If a jar already exists, the new jar is placed in `plugins/update` to be picked up on next restart.
 - Tracks downloaded build numbers in `plugins/AutoViaUpdater/versions.yml` (separate keys for Release, Dev, Java8